 - Loans from UW Institutional student loan programs require your signature on a paper promissory note, which are available in Student Fiscal Services.

 - Loans from Private Lenders are disbursed as they arrive from the lending institutions.
-Contact your bank or private lender for more information, or refer to your promissory note.
+Contact your bank/private lender for more information, or refer to your promissory note.

 - Short-term loans: To help students meet immediate funding needs, the University makes short-term loans available to eligible enrolled students.